stigwue/iriki/README.md

 ## Why Iriki

-For most PHP MVC frameworks, a relational database such as MySQL is used for the model persistence.
-A view also comes bundled in.
+Most PHP MVC frameworks deal by default with a relational database such as MySQL for the model persistence with a view bundled in.

-Preferring the fluidity of NoSQL options (such as MongoDB) in making modeling easier,
+* Preferring the fluidity of NoSQL options (such as MongoDB) for easier modeling,

-Thinking of apps where a UI is independent, consuming an API capable of handling whatever a front-end developer would build,
+* Thinking of apps where a UI is independent, consuming an API capable of handling whatever a front-end developer would build,

-Preserving the easy routing of the frameworks and
+* Preserving the easy routing of the frameworks and

-Wishing that frequently used models be shared:
+* Wishing that frequently used models be shared:

 The idea of a new framework which would:

-allow definition of language agnostic models (json),
+* allow for the definition of language agnostic models (JSON),

-replace traditional framework views with an independent UI, which REQUESTs URLs birthed from preconfigured routing
+* replace traditional framework views with an independent UI, which REQUESTs URLs birthed from preconfigured routing

-was born featuring a PHP (for now, perhaps Python later) backend handling routing and database operations.
+was born.
+It features a PHP backend handling request routing, database operations, unit tests and third party libraries via composer.

 ## How it works

-Everything is in a single directory.
-All requests to be handled by the Iriki framework will be POST/GET to or from this directory.
+Iriki MC files all reside in a single directory.
+All requests to be handled by the framework will be POST/GET to or from this directory.

-These are the key directories within: engine, application and vendors.
+These are the key directories within: engine, app and vendors.

 ### Engine

 Engine contains Iriki code and should be left untouched.
-Code covers routes, models and general Iriki utilities like its database operations, routing of all requests: POSTs and GETs and tests.
+Routes, models, general Iriki utilities like database operations, routing of all requests: POSTs and GETs and unit tests are handled.

 #### Routes